Masai Mara and Zanzibar Honeymoon

 Wildlife galore in the Masai Mara followed by the idyllic beaches of Zanzibar – that for me is the perfect combination of safari adventure and beach relaxation

-This itinerary combines three nights at Kilima Camp.
-One of our favourite Masai Mara safari lodges, Kilima Camp is perched at the top of the escarpment that overloooks the world famous Mara Triangle.
-The views are to die for, and it makes an excellent base for a romantic safari in the Masai Mara.
+This itinerary combines three nights at Offbeat Mara Camp.
+One of our favourite Masai Mara safari lodges, Offbeat Mara is located in the quieter Mara North Conservancy, making it an excellent base for a romantic safari in the Masai Mara.
 And after the adventure of the Mara, Zanzibar is the perfect antidote… miles and miles of some of the finest white sand beaches that planet earth has to offer.
 Enjoy it all from Breezes Beach Club, one of the first hotels on Zanzibar and unquestionable still one of the best.

 • Short flying time (& at sensible times of day) – only 8 hours